I. Procedure Summary and Purpose

 Worcester State University (WSU) promulgates this Fraud Policy to facilitate the development of controls which will aid in the detection and prevention of fraud, impropriety or irregularity within WSU.
 The University has a zero tolerance to fraud.
 It is the intent of the University to promote consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls and conduct of investigations.

-The University places a high level of trust in its faculty and staff, and requires that University assets under their control be protected, used or legitimate college business, and properly safeguarded from loss and misuse Assets include money, equipment and services provided by college personnel.
+The University places a high level of trust in its faculty and staff, and requires that the University assets under their control be protected, used or legitimate university business, and properly safeguarded from loss and misuse of assets including money, equipment and services provided by college personnel.
 The responsibility rests with all employees at all levels and throughout all departments.

 Any investigative activity required will be conducted without regard to the suspected individual's length of service, position/title, or relationship with the University.